remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 - 1 VM Alpine 3.10

 The 5th device, called "Migration" is another Alpine used for configuration.At the end of the installation, a 6th container with a DHCP service must be created.

+!!! warning
+    RemoteLabZ require PHP 7.4 to work properly.
+PHP 8.0 or higher is not supported.To downgrade PHP see [PHP Downgrade](../../../HowTo/PHPDowngrade)

 ## Installation of the front